greyhamwoohoo/interface-interceptor-core/README.md

 3. Probably lots, lots more I haven't considered.

 ## Can't you do this with Unit Testing / Mocking tools?
 Yeah!
-Almost certainly.
-NSubstitute looked the most promising to achieve what I wanted here.
-Consider this more an intellectual exercise :)
+Almost certainly in most cases.
+Try it :)

 ## References
 | Reference | Link |